New Resident Guide

 Phone and Utilities

 Verizon Communications is the leading phone-service provider in the area.
-Call 1-800-VERIZON or go online to Verizon's website.
+Call 1-800-VERIZON or go online to Verizon's website or for business services, visit Verizon Business.

 For water and sewer services contact the Department of Utilities at (540) 658-8616.